dlabaj/odh-plugin/README.md

-# OpenShift Console Customizations Plugin
+# Open Data Hub Plugin for OpenShift

-This project is a simple plugin that adds a Customizations nav item to the Administrator perspective in OpenShift console.
+This project is a the plugin version of Open Data Hub.
 It requires OpenShift 4.10 to use.

 ## Local development